RomanosTrechlis/blog/log_scribe_and_log_mediator/post.md

 ## Communication

-Looking around I found the gRPC framework for communication between client and server, and the protobuf language to write the structure of the messages exchange between client and server.
+Looking around I found the gRPC framework for communication between client and server, and the protobuf language to write the structure of the messages exchanged between client and server.

-This is the message to send to the server:
+This is the message sent to the server:
 ``` protobuf
 message LogRequest {
   string filename = 1;